-The 54 metre sailing superyacht Parsifal III will be returning to screens in March for season two of Below Deck Sailing Yacht, with captain Glenn Shephard at the helm accompanied by an all-new crew.
+The 54 metre sailing superyacht Parsifal III has returned to screens for the second season of Below Deck Sailing Yacht, with captain Glenn Shephard at the helm accompanied by an all-new crew.
 Kim Vibe-Petersen, owner of the 54 metre Perini Navi, gives us a glimpse behind the scenes and opens up about what it's like to film a reality TV series on board his boat.

 Below Deck Sailing Yacht follows the lives of a superyacht crew over the course of an eight week charter season and is a spin-off series of its hit motor yachting counterpart Below Deck, which has been running since 2013 and just wrapped up its eighth season.